Top 10 Best Sites

 “Nowadays, very few people settle into a life-long relationship in their early 20s,” said Professor Sasha Roseneil, of Birkbeck’s Psychosocial Studies Department.
 “People have complex relationship histories, and they often carry with them the emotional legacies of divorce and separation.”

 live separately from their partner.”

-Roseneil said nearly one-third of adults were not yet ready to cohabitate with their partner, although many report hoping to do so at some point down the road.
+Roseneil said nearly one-third of adults were not yet ready to co-habitate with their romantic partner, although many couples report hoping to do so at some point down the road.

 The final third of LATs consists of respondents unable to live together due to outside circumstances, ranging from working in different areas to being unable to afford the transition.

 “As a bloke, it’s quite a good situation,” one male respondent said.
 “I can do what I want and have the best of both worlds.”